caseywatts/caseywatts.github.io/_posts/2018-12-21-debugging-your-brain-3.md

 tags:
 ---

+## Chapter 3 - Experience Processing

-* Themes - About Processing
+* Themes
-  * Goals; Benefits
+  * Goals and Benefits
   * Emotions as Inputs
+  * Rumination
 * Processing Your Own Experiences
   * Friend
   * Rubber Duck
-  * Journal
+  * Writing
   * Meditation
 * Learning from Others' Experiences
   * Reading Fiction
   * Emotional vocabulary
   * Listening to Friends

-writing > talking > thinking
-matrix: self, other, imagined-other vs writing, talking, thinking

 ## Experience Processing

 In this section "Experience Processing", you will learn specific techniques to help you process experiences by putting them into words.
 Verbalizing an experience can help reduce the stress you feel about a given situation.
 It can help you feel more in control and at ease.
 It can help you express your experiences to others.
 It can help you choose the best response for the situation.
-You also get the opportunity influence your future thoughts and feelings, through deliberate thought.
+You also get the opportunity to influence your future thoughts and feelings, through deliberate thought.

 Putting the experience into words can be a huge relief, especially when the experience is complex or troublesome.